fedhere/PUI2015labs/github_create_repo_cmds.md

 ```

 ##congratulations: you got your first merge conflict!
-##edit the file removeing the lines starting with \>\> and \=\=, and decide what you want the file to look like to solve the conflict
+##edit the file removing the lines starting with \>\> and \=\=, and decide what you want the file to look like to solve the conflict

 ```
 emacs myfirstfile.txt
 ```

 #...

-#now add the file again and commit.
+##now add the file again and commit.
 NOTE: the commit has to be global. i.e. you cannot use git commit myfirstfile.txt and commit only that right now: you have to commit everything.

 ```
 myfirstfile.txt and commit only that right now: you have to commit everything.